agoel2005/accelerated-final-project/writeup.md

 | 512 | 0.183 ms | 0.069 ms | **2.65x slower** |
 | 2048 | 0.753 ms | 0.230 ms | **3.27x slower** |

-The problem was algorithmic.
-In the separate kernel approach:
+The problem is due to the number of computations.

-- Apply RoPE to all Q vectors: 64 vectors x 1 time = **64 RoPE operations**
-- Apply RoPE to all K vectors: 64 vectors x 1 time = **64 RoPE operations**
+In the separate kernel approach, we apply RoPE to all Q vectors: 64 vectors x 1 time = 64 RoPE operations.
+Then, we apply RoPE to all K vectors: 64 vectors x 1 time = 64 RoPE operations, giving a total of **128 RoPE operations**.
-- Total: **128 RoPE operations**

-In the fused approach:
-- Apply RoPE to Q: 64 vectors x 1 time = 64 operations
-- Apply RoPE to K: 64 vectors x 64 queries = 4,096 operations
-- Total: **4,160 RoPE operations**
+However, in the fused approach, we apply RoPE to Q: 64 vectors x 1 time = 64 operations.
+But for K, we do 64 vectors x 64 queries = 4,096 operations.
+This causes a total of **4,160 RoPE operations**

 We were doing **32x more work** to save a single kernel launch and intermediate buffer.
 Even though both approaches are memory-bound, this made the process significantly slower.